 31 Merry Christmas Gifts of Love and Service

-Why not try something a little bit different this year?
+Why not try something a little bit different?
+Break out your creative imagination.
 Instead of a “thing,” give a gift of service or love.
 Take your list of loved ones and think about how you can really bless them this year without spending a lot of money.
 If you need ideas, we’re here to help!
 Check out our gift guide below to find gifts of service and love that won’t cost a lot.